prs021/tmask-algorithm/README.md

 Matlab code
 Need Matlab environment and toolboxes and can be run on any 64bits machine (PC, Mac, Linux) with 4G+ memory.

-You can download the Matlab code here: https://www.dropbox.com/sh/4qjcihruku5bou6/AAAEdsQUdzirVFmyEqpkZLRsa?dl=0
+You can download the Matlab code [here]: (https://www.dropbox.com/sh/4qjcihruku5bou6/AAAEdsQUdzirVFmyEqpkZLRsa?dl=0)

 Linux Executable
 Stand alone Linux executable Fmask software which do not need to install Matlab or R and runs on Linux 64 bits machine with 4G+ memory.
 Please use the following steps:

-1. Download Tmask 1.0 version Linux package "Tmask_pkg.zip" Use any Brosweer and go to the following ftp sites: http://ftp-earth.bu.edu/public/zhuzhe/Tmask/Tmask_Linux_1.0v/
+1. Download Tmask 1.0 version Linux package "Tmask_pkg.zip" Use any Brosweer and go to the following [ftp sites]: (http://ftp-earth.bu.edu/public/zhuzhe/Tmask/Tmask_Linux_1.0v/)

 2. Unzip the software using "unzip Tmask_pkg.zip"